Primary Healthcare

 4. How much do I have to pay for a medical fee at a primary health care center?⬇️

-Please see below the cost for each type of service.
+Please see below the cost for each type of service at primary health care centers.

 Vaccines: Free of charge.